rust-lang/rust/text/0000-optional-match-vert.md

 [design]: #detailed-design

-I don't know about the implementation but the grammar could be updated so that an optional `|` is allowed at the beginning and the end.
+I don't know about the implementation but the grammar could be updated so that an optional `|` is allowed at the beginning.
 Nothing else in the grammar should need updating.

 ```text
 // Before